rootcodelabs/LLM-Module/endpoints.md

 }
 ```

-## 4. Inquiry from chatbot to llm ochestration service
+## 4. Inquiry from chatbot to llm orchestration service

 ### Endpoint
 ```http